Ayubbasha/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 ---
 type: landing
 directory: contributions
-title: Guidelines for filing a bug
+title: Guidelines for creating a bug
 page_title: Guidelines for filing a bug
 description: How to file an effective bug report?
 keywords: Sunbird,bug, bugs, bug report, filing bug